The Adult Literacy Tutoring Program

 We welcome communities and individuals to contact us to discuss arranging similar English conversational groups.

-If you are someone who has experience with supporting ESL learners and would like to volunteer, we would also love to hear from you!
+If you are someone who has experience with supporting ELL learners and would like to volunteer, we would also love to hear from you!

 The Vancouver Island Correctional Centre Program